JaimeLynSchatz/launchschool-notes/today-I-learned.md

 **2/14/16**
 New plan (perhaps belongs in the blog, but whatever.
 Weekdays, work through django tutorial on Surface.
 Weeknights and weekends, Ruby Ruby Ruby.

+**2/20/16**
+Going to break that plan a bit becuase I won the scholarship to Launch School.
+So it's going to be Launch School, Launch School, Launch School.
+With the help of GitHub, rvm and a little luck, I can keep everything in sync.